 Around 80 per cent of the world’s sugar is derived from sugar cane, grown by millions of small-scale farmers and workers.

 Sugar is one of the most valuable agricultural commodities.
 In 2013 its global export trade was worth $42bn, up from $10bn in 2000.
 For many countries, sugar is one of the most important sources of national income.
 For example, sugar accounts for 70 per cent of the value of Cuba’s exports and 40 per cent of exports from Belize.

 For those who grow it, sugar can be a difficult crop to make a profitable living from.
 Inflexible supply chains mean that sugar cane farmers depend on sugar mills to buy their cane and process it into cane sugar with mills also deciding how much farmers are paid.
-Exporting cane sugar is particularly difficult for many African Caribbean and Pacific (ACP) countries as markets in the EU and US are protected in favour of their own sugar beet growers and cane plantations.
+Exporting cane sugar is particularly difficult for many African Caribbean and Pacific (ACP) countries as markets in the EU and US are protected in favour of their own sugar beet growers and cane commercial farms.
 ACP sugar farmers have few options to diversify and depend almost entirely on cane sales for their incomes.

 How does Fairtrade make things better?